Apply a Theme

 is automatically appended to build a valid absolute or relative file path (i.e.,<name>-theme.yml

 ).
-If the resulting file path is relative, it’s resolved starting from the value of thepdf-themesdir
+The value is then treated as a relative path (even if it’s absolute) and resolved starting from the value of thepdf-themesdir

 attribute.
 If thepdf-themesdir

-is not specified, the built-in themes directory is used instead (rather than the current working directory).You can use the
+is not specified, the built-in themes directory is used as the starting point instead (rather than the current working directory).The theme file must end in .yml, not .yaml.
+When the theme path specified does not end in .yml, Asciidoctor PDF appends the suffix -theme.yml

 {docdir}

-token as the first path segment in the name to build an absolute path starting from the directory of the source document.Can be specified using the
+token as the first path segment in the name to build an absolute path starting from the directory of the source document.The theme name or file path can be specified using the

 --theme